pyprojectx/px-utils/README.md

 ## pcp
 usage: pcp [-h] source_files [source_files ...] destination

 Copy source files to a destination directory.
-The source be multiple files or globs.
+The source can be multiple files or globs.
 Files are copied preserving directory structure.

 positional arguments:
   source_files  The files to copy.
 Can be multiple files/globs.
 IMPORTANT: